ptorre/streamlit-workshop/README.md

   * Creating visualizations with Plotly

 Each of these topics will be covered thoroughly in the workshop, so don’t worry if they’re new to you.

-## 📊 Course Overview
-This course walks learners through the full lifecycle of building a Streamlit app—from setup to deployment—using U.S. Census data as a case study.
-It presents Streamlit as a tool for building apps that enable exploratory data analysis.
-The skills taught are broadly applicable to any dataset, making this a practical starting point for any professional working with data - analysts, scientsts, journalists, and beyond.

 ## 🧭 Module Breakdown